jiangjonathan/portfolio/public/papers/portfolio.md

 Once the record is playing, the tonearm dynamically tracks across the vinyl based on the song's progress, allowing users to scrub the track by moving the tonearm.
 When the needle is dropped as the song plays, the tonearm starts bobbing, and the vinyl itself exhibits slight warp and wobble.
 I incorporated these small details to help the interaction feel authentic.

 Realism was a core principle I pursued in my design of the experience.
 UI elements such as the player timeline are intentionally non-scrubbable with the mouse.
 I wanted all the interaction to be with the 3D model, like handling a real record and turntable.
 And while vinyl records shouldn't show video, hiding the YouTube iframe for the player would be a waste.
-Many songs have excellent music videos, and they could heighten the experience, adding atmosphere, which is why I leaned into it and implemented a fullscreen mode for the player.
+Many songs have music videos that could heighten the immesrion of the experience, which is why I leaned into it and implemented a fullscreen mode for the player.